bartongroup/slivka/sphinx-docs/configuration.rst

 Limits
 ^^^^^^

-Path to Python class which performs selection of the configuration based on command parameters.
+Path to the Python class which performs selection of the configuration based on command parameters.
 It has to be a valid Python import path (packages separated with dots) accessible to the application.
 Folder containing Python module and its parent folders must contain an empty *__init__.py* file to be Python packages.
-More details on limits classes in the `Limits class`_ section.
+More details on limits classes is in the `Limits class`_ section.

 Limits class